danieljstone/danieljstone.github.io/dc.md

 **Total Homicides and Covid Deaths March 2020 - Present**

 This chart shows the accumulation of covid deaths and homicides since March of 2020.
 What is particularly strikingly visible are the impacts of the two first covid surges.
-As regards the homicide trend, even if we zoom in, we can see that it is fairly constant.

 {% include /dccharts/cumchart.html %}